oweb36/mws-docs/Characters/Air Conditioners/KaHLium.md

 ## Personality

 TBA.
 Idea is he is a dry joker, but logical and observant.
 Very rational.
+He can negotiate well, and make good deals.

 ## Relations